Skip to content

 Symbolism and Identity

 Buildings with flags serve as extensions of national identity abroad.
 Their design incorporates cultural motifs, traditional architecture, or modern symbols of state power.
-The flag and plaque announce their presence clearly.
+Hidden buildings, however, rely on absence of identity as their main characteristic, prioritizing confidentiality and protection.
+Learn more about our approach to subtle architectural strategies.

 Architectural Differences